the-road-to-learn-react/the-road-to-react/manuscript/react-modern/asynchronous-data.md

 We have two interactions in our application: searching the list, and removing items from the list.
 The first interaction is a fluctuant interference through a third-party state (`searchTerm`) applied on the list; the second interaction is a non-reversible deletion of an item from the list.
 However, the list we are dealing with is still just sample data.
 What about preparing our application to deal with real data instead?

 Usually data from a remote backend/database arrives asynchronously for client-side applications like React.
 Thus it's often the case that we must render a component before we can initiate the data fetching.
 In the following, we will start by simulating this kind of asynchronous data with our sample data in the application.
 Later, we will replace it with real data fetched from a real remote API.
-We start off with a function that returns a promise with data, once it resolves, in its shorthand version.
+We start off with a function that returns a promise with data in its shorthand version once it resolves.
 The resolved object holds the previous list of stories:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~